CMLKevin/pigeon-banking/TRADING_PAGE_FIX.md

 # Trading Page 500 Error Fix - Summary

+> **UPDATE (Oct 2025)**: This project has been migrated from Polygon.io to Yahoo Finance (yahoo-finance2 package).
+> All references to Polygon.io in this document are historical.
+The current implementation uses Yahoo Finance for all price data.

 ## Issue
 The trading page failed to load when deployed to Replit with a 500 error.
 The browser console showed:
 ```